 Think of it this way: Your warehouse order picking process determines the speed and accuracy with which products move off the shelves and toward the packing and shipping area—and one step closer to the customer.
 When the warehouse layout is designed and pick paths are drawn, the picking process may seem straightforward: Simply follow a logical path to pick items off the shelves, package them, and ship them out.
 But in reality, it’s more complicated.
 Choosing the wrong method can have workers doubling back, retracing their steps, or crossing paths.
 It can also delay getting products to your staging and shipping areas, creating bottlenecks.
 In short, using an inefficient product picking method leads to an inefficient and ineffective warehouse.

-Recap: What is Order Picking in a Warehouse?
+Recap: What is Picking Process in a Warehouse?

 Here’s a way to visualize the idea: In a very small warehouse, every time an order comes in, order pickers can grab items off the shelf and carry them to a packing table where they’ll be wrapped up for delivery.
 It doesn’t take much growth to make this method obsolete.

 Say the business has grown and now ten orders come in at a time.
 You can walk down the same aisle ten times, fulfilling single order on each separate trip.
 Or you can walk down the aisle once, picking everything for all ten orders along the way.
 At first glance, it seems obvious that the second method is better since it will take fewer steps, and therefore less time.
 But what if the items weigh 100 pounds each?
 How can they all be picked in one pass?

 This simple example illustrates the complexity of picking the appropriate process for a warehouse.
 The larger the warehouse, the more important your order picking method is.
 (Fun fact: The average size of a warehouse today is more than 180,000 square feet, compared to 127,000 square feet a decade ago!)
 Warehouse efficiency hinges on having pickers and machines moving the shortest distance while reducing the number of times products are touched.